Senior Columnist Mia Vesely examines First Amendment rights on college campuses in the context of student detentions and deportations.

 Multiple students at universities across the United States have been detained in response to their exercise of free speech.
-Namely, Rumeysa Ozturk’s case has garnered significant media attention.
-Ozturk, a doctoral student at Tufts, was detained in late March by plainclothes officers in broad daylight on the way to meet friends.
+Namely, Rumeysa Öztürk’s case has garnered significant media attention. Öztürk, a doctoral student at Tufts University, was detained in late March by plainclothes officers in broad daylight while she was on her way to meet friends.
 She allegedly “engaged in activities in support of Hamas.”
-However, her friends have said she did not go to any protests, and her only activism is an op-ed she co-authored alongside other graduate students at Tufts.
+However, her friends said she did not go to any protests and that her only involvement in activism is an op-ed she co-authored alongside other graduate students at Tufts.

-The first to calls for change often come from students, and while terrorists should be removed, it's telling to see the government wield such heavy claims at international students who are arguably the most vulnerable.
-In the case of Columbia undergraduate student and United States permanent resident Yunseo Chung, she has been living in the United States since the age of seven and is a straight-A student.
-The government claims that she is a Hamas sympathizer, yet they have been unable to produce sufficient evidence to back up these claims.
-U.S. district judge Naomi Reice Buchwald ruled that Chung cannot be detained and deported at this time, and granted a temporary restraining order against the government.
+The first calls for change often come from students, and while terrorists should be removed, it’s telling to see the government wield such heavy claims against international students who are arguably the most vulnerable.
+In the case of Columbia University undergraduate student and U.S. permanent resident Yunseo Chung, she has lived in the United States since the age of seven and is a straight-A student.
+The government claims that she is a Hamas sympathizer, yet it has been unable to produce sufficient evidence to back up these claims.
+U.S. district judge Naomi Reice Buchwald ruled that Chung cannot be detained and deported at this time and granted a temporary restraining order against the government.

 For those who are citizens but believe this isn’t their problem or that their documentation will protect them, I’m sure these students felt the same way about their green cards and student visas.
 How long is it before an issue important to you is at stake?
 I don’t know, but I do know I want to be able to speak about it and engage in the wonderful discourse that is a cornerstone of our freedom.
 I don’t want to live in a world where we witness people grabbed off the street for expressing their opinions, and neither should you.

-MIA VESELY is a College junior studying philosophy, politics, and economics from Phoenix, Ariz.
+MIA VESELY is a College junior from Phoenix studying philosophy, politics, and economics.
 Her email is mvesely@sas.upenn.edu.

 The Daily Pennsylvanian is an independent, student-run newspaper.
 Please consider making a donation to support the coverage that shapes the University.
 Your generosity ensures a future of strong journalism at Penn.